 |Balanced||$2,400 - $4,600|

 Energy recovery ventilation installation runs $500 to $1,700.
-This system can be operated by a timer or humidity sensor 1 in the home.
-This system differs from a heat recovery system in that it exchanges not only heat energy but also water vapor.
+This system can be operated by a timer or humidity sensor in the home.
+This system differs from a heat recovery system in that it exchanges heat energy and water vapor.
 This prevents humidity fluctuations within the home.
 Although you can save money with this system, ERVs are more suitable for locations prone to long, humid, and hot summers.

-Whole-house air exchange system costs $700 to $2,700.
-This mechanical ventilation system uses a series of fans or a whole house fan and ducts to cool, heat, and improve the home’s air quality.
+Whole-house ventilation system costs $700 to $2,700.
+This mechanical ventilation system uses a series of fans or a whole-house fan and ducts to cool, heat, and improve the home’s air quality.
 All of the mechanical ventilation systems can be used to achieve whole-house ventilation.
 A combination of a couple of different systems makes an even better whole-house ventilation system.
 This type of ventilation utilizes both exhaust and supply systems.

-The cost for a supply ventilation system is $150 to $300 per unit or around $1,200 to $2,400 for a typical three bedroom, two bath home.
-Building codes state that a unit must be used in each room used by humans over an extended period.
+A supply ventilation system costs $150 to $300 per unit or around $1,200 to $2,400 for a typical three-bedroom, two-bath home.
+Building codes state that a unit must be installed in each room used by humans over an extended period.
 For example, a closet does not need a unit.
 A supply-only ventilation system is somewhat similar to an exhaust ventilation system, only it pressurizes the home, pushing outside air into it.
 The difference is that a supply ventilation system also uses fan ducts, vents, and a filtering system to remove pollutants.
-Although this type of system is inexpensive and easy to install, it carries some concern for moisture retention.
+Although this type of system is inexpensive and easy to install, it carries some concerns for moisture retention.